 Yes, she’s a big deal.

-I’ve written several posts about her for this site; the first was Margaret Fuller’s Manifesto, about her life and the book mentioned above for which she’s most known.
+I’ve written many posts about her for this site; the first was Margaret Fuller’s Manifesto, about her life and the book mentioned above for which she’s most known.
 The second post, Collective Restoration: Bring Us Back!, is about the erasure of Fuller and other women and the need for restoration.
-The third is A Spirit Still at Work in which I describe my visit to her childhood home, now the Margaret Fuller Neighborhood House.
+Another is A Spirit Still at Work in which I describe my visit to her childhood home, now the Margaret Fuller Neighborhood House.
+There are more too!

 And I cannot promise this will be my last post about this extraordinary American woman, of whom I am openly obsessed.